-14. Who can I contact for further information?
+Who can I contact for further information?

-• The class teacher is usually the first point of contact, but parents/carers are also welcome to directly contact the SENCO about any concerns.
+• The class teacher is usually the first point of contact, but parents/carers are also welcome to directly contact the SENDCO about any concerns.

-Headteacher: Mrs Sarah Hill SENCO: Miss Megan Fellows School Office: 01642 453187 SEN Governor: Under Review school@caedmonprimary.org.uk
+Headteacher: Mrs Sarah Hill SENDCO: Mrs Michelle White School Office: 01642 453187 enquiries@caedmon.steelriver.org.uk SEND Governor: Rebecca Lambton

-15. How can I make a complaint?
+How can I make a complaint?